 I love Anita Pallenberg, extra much today.
 I've always loved the Nordic blonde goddess types, not the bland automaton types (the Americans- no offense, mom) but the ferociously alive yet cold-at-the-core Teutons.
 As I listen to Rolling Stones' "Angie," I think about what the Stones would have been without Anita and Marianne Faithful to guide them, the twin muses of the twins Glimmer.
-They were a great pair, these girls, but different: the allure of Faithfull lay in her archetypal depth, her timeless beauty, both dating back to Camelot and the Celts ("The kind of girl men fought dragons for").
-Pallenberg's appeal was/is more elusive; you can't even really remember what she looks like because her face is so liquid, so alive from second to second with crazy emotions, artistic freestyle, the soul Brian Jones (it might be imagined that in their time together they were so alike it was as if they'd synced up like two DJ records, but then his began to skip and grow faint, off the beat, while hers got clearer and more expansive, as if his soul had jumped from his body into hers), ferocious carnality, sensory exultation, long teeth, a knack for knowing just what kind of drugs and how much any situation called for, and innate fashion sense.
-She's a wolf and 18 djinn poured into a German model's body.
+They were a great pair, these girls, but different: the allure of Faithfull lay in her archetypal depth, her timeless beauty, dating back to Camelot and the Celts ("The kind of girl men fought dragons for"), coupled to fearless moxy.
+Pallenberg's appeal was/is more elusive --you can't even really remember what she looks like because her face is so liquid, so alive from second to second with crazy emotions.
+She seems to morph like a mirror, vis-a-vis capturing the soul of Brian Jones during their time together like some ferocious carnal vampire, capable of limitless sensory exultation.
+We remember her long teeth, her vibration level, her knack for knowing just what kind of drugs and how much any situation called for, and her innate fashion sense.
+She's a chaotic-neutral djinn poured into a German model's body, with the face of a tripping 18 year-old in the first stage of transformation into a werewolf.
 All I can do is offer screen captures culled from PERFORMANCE to try and hang some random adjectives on her clotheshorse from Valhalla appeal:

 With the arrival of James Fox's gangster into their psychedelic love den, Anita Pallenberg and Mick Jagger launch a series of wigs to conceal the hooliganism of Chaz (Fox) so he isn't found by his old gang.
 Anita initiates the red wig and against the red decor she seems like a whole new character, but it's just a mirror of Fox's original disguise, a hideous red shoe polish hairdo, and he will eventually wear the red wig himself... and lipstick.
 As with Brian Jones, she seems to be an effortless chameleon, getting to the core of a person with just a few brush strokes and a wig change.